victorsvart/morae/README.md

    go mod tidy
    ```

 3. Install Air for hot reloading (if not already installed).
-This is not necessary, check Make scripts bellow to run without hot reloading:
+This is not necessary, check Make scripts below to run without hot reloading:
    ```
    go install github.com/cosmtrek/air@latest
    ```